Sosek1/IAESTE-PAC/README.md

 ## Project Description :mag:

-**Swipe&Join** is a convenient web application created with the purpose of simplifying the recruitment process for IAESTE AGH Organization.
+**IAESTE PAC** is a convenient web application created with the purpose of simplifying the recruitment process for IAESTE AGH Organization.
 Specifically targeted at AGH UST students considering membership, this app features a user-friendly interface inspired by popular dating apps.

 To get started, users are required to answer a series of questions that help finding the right role for them.
 After that they can swipe between profiles to find their match.
 Each profile represents a distinct department within IAESTE AGH Organization, offering valuable insights into their responsibilities and the unique opportunities they provide.